blunderbuss-wctf/wacker/README.md

 # Overview
 A set of scripts to help perform an online dictionary attack against a WPA3 access point.
 Wacker leverages the wpa_supplicant control interface to control the operations of the supplicant daemon and to get status information and event notifications ultimately helping speedup connection attempts during brute force attempts.

-# Find a real AP to use
-More to come on this.... wacker is still under development.

 # Virtual Wifi Arena
-Setup a local environment using mac80211_hwsim (details below) or use the VMs provided by the RF Hackers Sanctuary (highly recommended).
-Testing was done almost exculsively using the simulated mac80211 environments and perform very well.
+In lieu of finding a WPA3 AP for testing, consider setting up a local environment using mac80211_hwsim (details below) or by using the VMs provided by the RF Hackers Sanctuary (scoreboard.rfhackers.com).

 ## Local Simulated Radios
 To set up your own software simulator of 802.11 radios simply configure and load the correct mac80211_hwsim module.